gmusialik91/taniti-prototype/README.md

 # Taniti Tourism Website Prototype

-This repository contains a low-fidelity UX prototype for a tourism website promoting the island of Taniti.
+This repository contains a mid-fidelity UX prototype for a tourism website promoting the island of Taniti.
 The project was developed as part of Western Governors University’s **UX Design (D479)** course.

 ---